pandalanax/Cabinet-LightUp/README.md

 - 1 Battery Case

 ## Arduino Nano Modifications
-After Modification usage of the USB Port of the Nano could damage it.
-I reprogram the Nano via ICSP Pins with 3.3v.
+After Modification, the usage of the USB port of the Nano could damage it.
+I program the Nano via ICSP Pins with 3.3v.

 #### Core
 The Core was changed to [Minicore](https://github.com/MCUdude/MiniCore).
 Underclocked the Nano to 8Mhz using internal oscillator.